davidchapuis/davidchapuis/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px"> Hello

 Olá!
 I am David Chapuis, a back-end and data Engineer with experience in client-facing projects for companies in France, United States, United Arab Emirates and Australia.

 Specialized in automation, large-scale data processing, and API integration, using technologies such as Python, PostgreSQL, AWS (S3, Lambda, Fargate, EC2, Secrets, Step Functions) and Docker.

-Proven experience in developing efficiency-driven solutions, including scraping bots, matching algorithms, and advertising campaign management systems.
+Proven experience in developing efficiency-driven solutions, including scraping bots, match-making systems, and advertising campaigns automation.
 Active in open-source projects, mentoring new contributors and implementing modern practices like CI/CD.

 Committed to deliver scalable and reliable solutions that simplify complex processes and create a positive business impact.

 ## Repos